jovotech/jovo-framework/docs/platforms/facebook-messenger/README.md

 ## Output

-This sections provides an overview of Facebook Messenger specific features for output. \
+These sections provide an overview of Facebook Messenger specific features for output. \
 For the basic concept, take a look here: [Basic Concepts > Output](../../basic-concepts/output './output').

-### No Reprompt
+### No Reprompts

-Facebook Messenger does not supports reprompts.
+Facebook Messenger does not support reprompts.
 Any reprompt passed to `ask` will be ignored.

 ### Multiple Messages

-Facebook Messenger does allow sending messages.
+Facebook Messenger allows sending multiple messages.
 Read more about sending messages [here](https://developers.facebook.com/docs/messenger-platform/send-messages).

 ### Overwrite default-output